 Syracuse University (Graduate Coursework)

-Summer is officially here and I just wrapped up a long-term substitute teaching position at Faith Heritage School.
-I taught the last 6 months of World History to 9th and 10th graders and loved it!
+Hired as a long-term substitute teacher at Faith Heritage School in Syracuse, NY, I taught 6 months of World History to 9th and 10th graders and loved it!
 While history was not my core subject in college, I did take some classes in my undergraduate studies.
 I would love to walk a student through the complexities of global studies if they need extra help.
 I found that students typically struggled putting the entire picture together.
 Many of them were able to dive into the unit that we studied but struggled particularly with seeing how that unit tied in with the others.
 For example, the Byzantine Empire was the Eastern Roman Empire after Diocletian split them.

-My career has expanded many industries and that experience has helped me to adjust quickly and learn on the go.
-My first 5 years out of college involved computer programming and relational databases.
-I did consulting with both large and small firms across the country.
-Also, my prior experiences could allow me to assist with Consumer Math, Economics, and Civics.
+My career has expanded many industries, helping me to adjust quickly and learn on the go.
+My first 5 years after university involved computer programming and relational databases as I consulted with both large and small firms across the country.
+Later jobs gave me the experience needed if somebody needed assistance with Consumer Math, Economics, or Civics.

-I found that some students just need a little one-on-one help to walk them through it at a slower pace or take different techniques in teaching.
+I found that some students just need a little one-on-one help to walk them through their studies at a slower pace or different approaches to learning.
 I know that I needed help with math during 1 year of high school, and a tutor got me back on track.
 It was just what I needed.

 If you feel that I am a good fit for your student, or could assist you in any way, please let me know.

 PS.
 In teaching the basics of World History, I come from a Christian worldview.
-However, I understand if you do not and can walk through the theories of evolution vs creationism.
-Summer is officially here and I just wrapped up a long-term substitute teaching position at Faith Heritage School.
-I taught the last 6 months of World History to 9th and 10th graders and loved it!
+However, I understand if you do not and can walk through the theories of evolution vs creationism as well.
+Hired as a long-term substitute teacher at Faith Heritage School in Syracuse, NY, I taught 6 months of World History to 9th and 10th graders and loved it!
 While history was not my core subject in college, I did take some classes in my undergraduate studies.
 I would love to walk a student through the complexities of global studies if they need

 Bradley helped my daughter learn some basic volleyball techniques so she could go into her tryouts with at least a little experience.
 He was super personable and my daughter felt at ease with him.
 His instruction was clear and helpful.